-Date:

 Join the sentences.
-U lse the connectives b elow.
+Use the connectives below.

-Let's write because but and )

-Example leaf into the water.
-Sł a wantad ta ba In the ant
+The dove dropped a leaf into the water.
+She wanted to help the ant.

+иt.

-he leaf into the water.
-Si o the ant
+The dove dropped the leaf into the water because she wanted to help the a The ant was not.

-The ant was hot.
 She wanted to swim.

-)

 The man had a bow and arrow.
-He way nted to shoot the dove
+He wanted to shoot the dove.

--

 The dove laughed.
 She did not think an ant could help her.
 The man nearly shot the dove.
-The ant l pit him. ) Let's write Put these senten .
-1 Put these senten ces in the right order to make a parag raph.
+The ant bit him.
+Let's write Put these sentences in the right order to make a paragraph.
 After a while the ant thought she was going to die and shouted for help.

 On a hot day an ant decided to cool herself in the river.

 "Don't worry," the dove shouted.
 "I will help you."

-Unfortunately, she leaned too far over and fell in. - "Thank you.
+Unfortunately, she leaned too far over and fell in.

+"Thank you.
 You saved my life," said the ant.
 "One day I will help you."

 She dropped a leaf into the river.

 The ant used the leaf as a boat.